 CANADIAN NATIONAL TEAM MEMBER

 Colleen Loach is one of the top three-day event riders in Canada.
 She has been a member of the Canadian Equestrian Team since 2015.
-Colleen rode for Canada in the 2016 Rio Olympics, at the 2018 World Equestrian Games (WEG) in Tryon, North Carolina and won a bronze medal at two Pan American Games, in Toronto, Canada (2015) and Lima, Peru (2019).
+Colleen rode for Canada in the 2016 Rio Olympics and the 2020 Toyko Olympics, at the 2018 World Equestrian Games (WEG) in Tryon, North Carolina and won a bronze medal at two Pan American Games, in Toronto, Canada (2015) and Lima, Peru (2019).
 HORSES